Nonuniqueness for a parabolic SPDE with $\frac{3}{4}-\varepsilon$-H\"older diffusion coefficients: Introduction

-One of us (Mytnik~\cite{myt98w}) extended this exponential duality, and hence proved uniqueness in law for $\sigma(u)=u^p, \ u\ge 0$ where $1/2<p<1$.
-The dual process is then a solution to an SPDE driven by a one sided stable process.
-Pathwise uniqueness among nonnegative solutions remains unsolved for $0< p\le 3/4$ (see below for $p>3/4$).
+One of us [\citet{myt98w}] extended this exponential duality and hence proved uniqueness in law for $\sigma(u)=u^p, u\ge0$ where $1/2<p<1$.
+The dual process is then a solution to an SPDE driven by a one-sided stable process.
+Pathwise uniqueness among nonnegative solutions remains unsolved for $0< p\le3/4$; see below for $p>3/4$. \end{example}

-{\bf Example 2.} If $\sigma(x,u)=\sqrt {g(x,u)u},\ u\ge0$, where $g$ is smooth, bounded, and bounded away from $0$, then any kind of uniqueness for solutions to ~\eqref{generalized} is unresolved except when $g$ is constant.
-Such equations arise as weak limit points of the branching particle systems as in Example~1, but where the branching and death rates of a particle at $x$ in population $u^N$ is $Ng(x,u^N)/2$.
+\begin{example} If $\sigma(x,u)=\sqrt{g(x,u)u}, u\ge0$, where $g$ is smooth, bounded, and bounded away from $0$, then any kind of uniqueness for solutions to~\eqref{generalized} is unresolved except when $g$ is constant.
+Such equations arise as weak limit points of the branching particle systems as in Example~\ref{ex1}, but where the branching and death rates of a particle at $x$ in population $u^N$ is $Ng(x,u^N)/2$. \end{example}

-{\bf Example 3.} If $\sigma(x,u)=\sqrt{u(1-u)}$, $u\in[0,1]$, then solutions to \eqref{generalized} are population densities for the stepping stone model on the line.
+\begin{example} If $\sigma(x,u)=\sqrt{u(1-u)}$, $u\in [0,1]$, then solutions to \eqref{generalized} are population densities for the stepping stone model on the line.
 That is, $u(t,x)$ is the proportion of a particular allele type at location $x$ in a population undergoing Brownian migration and resampling between generations.
-Then uniqueness in law holds by a moment duality argument (see Shiga~\cite{shi88}), and pathwise uniqueness remains unresolved.
+For this model, uniqueness in law holds by a moment duality argument [see \citet{shi88}], and pathwise uniqueness remains unresolved. \end{example}

-{\bf Example 4.} In this example, we no longer require $u$ to be nonnegative.
+\begin{example} In this example, we no longer require $u$ to be nonnegative.
 Consider $\sigma(u)=\sqrt{|u|}$ for $u\in\R$; that is, consider the SPDE